zippri/digitalframeworks/finalproject.md

 While these numbers do not reflect the “number of nuclear weapons it fields,” which the NPR specifically states, the U.S. actually has more deployed warheads than any other country and nearly 200 more than Russia, according the Bulletin of Atomic Scientist.

-Also, Russia has abided by the regulations established by the 2010 Strategic Arms Reduction Treaty signed by both countries.
+Also, Russia has abided by the regulations established by the 2010 Strategic Arms Reduction Treaty signed by by the U.S. and Russia.
+The 2010 START established limits to the ammount of deployed nuclear weapons each country could have, limits that Russia met.

 “During the past year, Russia significantly reduced the number of warheads deployed on its ballistic missiles to meet the New START limit of no more than 1,550 deployed strategic warheads,” Hans Kristensen and Robert Norris, two atomic experts who write the annual reports for the Bulletin of Atomic Scientists, wrote in Russia’s 2018 annual report.

-Among the global powers that the Trump administration highlighted as threats in their strategic documents, there is a severe drop off in nuclear capability after Russia to China and, even more so, from China to North Korea.
+Among the global powers that the Trump administration highlighted as threats in their strategic documents, there is a severe drop off in nuclear capability from Russia to China and, even more so, from China to North Korea.

 China has a total stockpile of 270.
 China did not get its first nuclear weapon until 1964 – nearly 20 years after the U.S. However, once it did, its development took off.
-Over the next ten years, China’s stockpile grew from one to 170.
-China’s stockpile has only grown by 100 since 1974.
+By 1974, China’s stockpile grew from a singular nuclear weapon to 170.
+China’s stockpile has only grown by 100 in the last four decades.

-Kristensen and Norris said in 2016 that while China’s stockpile has not significantly grown over the last four decades, the countries focus on modernization has created a “more diverse and capable nuclear arsenal.”
+Kristensen and Norris said in 2016 that while China’s stockpile has not significantly grown, the countries focus on modernization has created a “more diverse and capable nuclear arsenal.”

-Kristensen and Norris said that China’s nuclear strategy remains to never use them first and to emphasis deterrence, but its recent “improvement may in turn alter Chinese nuclear policy and strategy.”
+Kristensen and Norris said that China’s nuclear strategy remains to never use them first and to emphasize deterrence, but its recent “improvement may in turn alter Chinese nuclear policy and strategy.”

 North Korea is a much tougher country to estimate.
 While Ploughshares puts the country’s stockpile total at under 15 and the Bulletin for Atomic Scientists puts North Koreas stockpile at under 10, there are serious questions about the capabilities of these totals, even if they are accurate.